Epidemiology of herpes simplex: Central and South America

-Relative to rates in Europe and North America, HSV-2 seroprevalency is high in Central and South America.
+Relative to rates in Europe and North America, HSV-2 seroprevalence is high in Central and South America.
 Infection levels are estimated at 20% to 60%.

 During the mid-1980s, HSV-2 prevalence was 33% in 25- to 29-year-old women and 45% in those aged 40 and over in Costa Rica.
 In the early 1990s HSV-2 prevalence was approximately 45% among women over 60 in Mexico.

 The highest HSV-2 prevalence in Central or South America—60%—has been found in Colombian middle-aged women, although similar HSV-2 prevalence has been observed in younger women in Haiti (54%).
 HSV-2 infects about 30% of women over 30 years old in Colombia, Costa Rica, Mexico, and Panama.
 HSV-2 antibodies were found in more than 41% of women of childbearing age in Brazil.

 However, no increase in seroprevalence was associated with age in women over 40 years old in Brazil—HSV-2 prevalence was estimated at 50% among women aged 40–49, 33% among women 50–59, and 42% among women over 60.
 Women in Brazil are more likely to acquire an HSV-2 infection if their male partners had history of anal sex and had many sexual partners in his lifetime.
 In Peru, HSV-2 prevalence is also high among women in their 30s but is lower in men.